Crux and long cycles in graphs: Introduction

+provided that a single edge is considered to be a cycle of length one. \end{theorem}

 It is worth mentioning that the above statement for $\alpha<1/2$ can be deduced using a variant of the classical P\'osa's lemma~\cite{Posa} that if sets up to size $k$ expands linearly, then there is a cycle of length $\Omega(k)$.
 To see this, first pass to a subgraph $H$ with $\delta(H)\ge d(G)/2$; clearly $\abs{H}\geq c_{1/2}(G)\geq c_\alpha(G)$.
-Then every set $X\subseteq V(H)$ of size $\Theta(c_{\alpha}(G))$ must expand linearly, for otherwise $H[X\cup N_H(X)]$ has average degree almost $d/2$ while having smaller order than $c_\alpha(G)$, a contradiction.
-Such argument, however, cannot push $\alpha$ beyond $1/2$ as we cannot guarantee the minimum degree of a graph to be larger than half of its average degree.
+Then every set $X\subseteq V(H)$ of size $O(c_{\alpha}(G))$ must expand linearly, for otherwise $H[X\cup N_H(X)]$ has average degree almost $d/2$ while having smaller order than $c_\alpha(G)$, a contradiction.
+Such argument, however, cannot push $\alpha$ beyond $1/2$ as we cannot guarantee the minimum degree of a graph to be larger than half of its average degree, see the bipartite graph in Example \ref{ex:imbalanced-bip-graph}.

 \begin{rmk} The value of Theorem~\ref{thm: crux} is that we can take $\alpha=1-o(1)$, which is needed to close the exponential gaps in the applications below, see~Corollaries~\ref{thm: weaker-version-Long's-question} and~\ref{thm: weaker-version-Long's-question2}.
-The idea of getting the whole range $0<\alpha<1$ is to pass to an expander subgraph with different expansion threshold $t$ to have better expansions for large sets. \end{rmk}
+The idea to get the whole range $0<\alpha<1$ is to pass to an expander subgraph with different expansion threshold $t$ to have better expansions for large sets. \end{rmk}

 We have the following corollary on cycles in sublinear expanders.
-The above example of imbalanced complete bipartite graph shows that both terms in the bound below are best possible up to multiplicative constants.
+The bipartite graph in Example \ref{ex:imbalanced-bip-graph}, which is an $(\ep,t)$-expander for any $0<\ep\le 1$ and $t=15$, shows that both terms in the bound below are best possible up to multiplicative constants.

 \begin{cor} Let $0<\alpha<1$, $0<\ep\le \frac{1-\alpha}{500}$, $t\geq 1$ and suppose $n\geq 150t$.
 Then every $n$-vertex $(\ep,t)$-expander $G$ contains a cycle of length

 \end{cor}